AFL finals series

 The Australian Football League finals series, more generally known as the AFL finals, and known from 1897 until 1989 as the Victorian Football League finals series or VFL finals, is a playoff tournament held at the end of each AFL season to determine the premier.
-The top eight teams qualify for the finals based on the home-and-away season results, and finals matches are played over four weeks under the conventions of the AFL final eight system, culminating in the AFL Grand Final.
+Based on the home-and-away season results, the top teams qualify for the finals which culminate in the AFL Grand Final.
 The finals series is traditionally held throughout September.

-The playing of a finals series at the end of the season dates back to the establishment of the Victorian Football League in 1897.
-After experimenting with different systems in the early years, the league utilised variations of the four-team Argus finals system from 1901 until 1930, then different variations of the McIntyre system from 1931 until 1999, beginning with four teams and expanding gradually to eight.
-Since 2000, the finals have been conducted under the eponymous AFL final eight system.
-The systems in use have typically been combinations of single- and double elimination tournaments designed to give higher ranked teams an easier path to the premiership.
+The finals have been conducted under the AFL final eight system since 2000, and will expand to the AFL final ten system from 2026.
+When the Victorian Football League was established in 1897 the league experimented with different systems before utilising the four-team Argus finals system from 1901 until 1930.
+Different variations of the McIntyre system were used from 1931 until 1999, beginning with four teams and expanding gradually to ten.
+These systems have typically been combinations of single- and double elimination tournaments designed to give higher ranked teams an easier path to the premiership.